Film/Television Production

 Credits 3

 This course is an in-depth component of editing which requires speed, accuracy, organization of materials, and creativity.
 It emphasizes techniques, principles, and the art of editing: storytelling, rhythm, and structures.
-This course will give you an introduction to Adobe After Effects.
+This course gives you an introduction to Adobe After Effects.

 FT 401: Film Thesis Production